The Best Time to Visit Georgia

 Summer - June to August

-But even if you decide to brave the heat and stay in the city, you’ll find open-air restaurants, festivals and concerts, or people just taking to public spaces to make the most of the good weather.
-Elsewhere across the country, you’ll find interesting festivals such as Tushetoba in the Tusheti region, held at the beginning of August, where you can take in some archery and horse riding.
+But even if you decide to brave the temperatures and stay in the city, you’ll find open-air restaurants, festivals and concerts, or people just taking to public spaces to make the most of the good weather.
+Elsewhere across the country, you’ll find fascinating festivals such as Tushetoba in the Tusheti region, held at the beginning of August, where you can take in some archery and horse riding.

 Autumn – September to November

-Autumn, or specifically late September until mid-October, is also harvest time in Georgia, so head to the vineyards of Kakheti to participate in some grape harvesting (and wine sampling!).
+Autumn, or specifically late September until mid-October, is also harvest time in Georgia, so head to the vineyards of Kakheti to participate in some grape harvesting (and wine sampling!)
 You simply cannot come to the oldest wine-producing country in the world without experiencing a wine tour.

 Winter - December to February